Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-setup-lacp-on-node/guide.en-gb.md

 openstack baremetal node maintenance set <node-id>
 ```

----

 #### 5. Create a Port Group (LACP Bond)

 A **port group** allows enabling LACP aggregation between multiple network interfaces.

 Use the `--mode 802.3ad` parameter to enable LACP.
 If you don’t specify a MAC address with `--address`, one of the ports’ addresses will be used automatically.

-> [!note]
+> [!success]
 > You can create:
 > - a **single port group** for a 1×4 bond, or
 > - two **port groups** for 2×2 bonds.

 **Example:**